Finite approximation properties of $C^{*}$-modules: nuclear module maps

-\begin{definition} Let $A$ be a $C^*$-algebra and a left $\mathfrak A$-module with compatible actions, let $E$ be an operator system and operator $\mathfrak A$-module.
+\begin{definition} Let $A$ be a $C^*$-algebra and a right $\mathfrak A$-module with compatible actions, let $E$ be an operator system and operator $\mathfrak A$-module.
 Then $A$ is called $E$-{\it nuclear} if the identity map on $A$ is $E$-nuclear.
-Also $A$ is called $E$-{\it exact} if there is $E$-nuclear faithful representation $\pi: A\to \mathbb B(H)$, for some $\mathfrak A$-Hilbert space $H$.
+Also $A$ is called $E$-{\it exact} if there is $E$-nuclear faithful representation $\pi: A\to \mathbb B(X)$, for some left Hilbert $\mathfrak A$-module $X$.
 When $\mathfrak A$ is a von Neumann algebra and $A$ is a von Neumann algebra and a module with compatible actions, then $A$ is called $E$-{\it semidiscrete} if the identity map on $A$ is $E$-weakly nuclear. \end{definition}